The most popular Desert Rose (Adenium obesum) is a perennial succulent tree native to the sub-Saharan parts of the Arabian Peninsula and Africa.

 Generally speaking, when repotting, go up to the next size pot.
 Repotting should not be needed more often than once every 2 or 3 years.

 Can I Plant My Desert Rose In The Ground?

-If you live in an area that has weather similar to the sub-Saharan regions that Desert Rose calls home, you certainly can.
+If you live in an area with weather similar to the sub-Saharan regions that Desert Rose calls home, you certainly can.
 Desert Rose will grow well in a bright, dry, full sunlight setting.

-If you live in an area that does not stay sufficiently warm all year, it’s better to grow your Desert Rose in a container as an indoor plant during the colder months.
+If you live in an area that does not stay sufficiently warm all year, growing your Desert Rose in a container as an indoor plant during the colder months is better.

 Is Repotting A Desert Rose Bonsai Different From Repotting Other Types Of Plants?

 Generally speaking, repotting a Desert Rose bonsai is similar to repotting any other type of bonsai.
 You are potting in a way that will limit root growth and help you control the height and width of the plant.

 You may need to trim away excess root growth and sharply prune and train the top of the plant to attain the desired results.